polterguy/magic.io/README.md

 By default no authorization is given, unless you explicitly wire up some authorization service, using for instance the ServiceProvider in your own wiring code.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.io](https://github.com/polterguy/magic.io), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates

 - [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=polterguy_magic.io&metric=alert_status)](https://sonarcloud.io/dashboard?id=polterguy_magic.io)